-Booster Clubs, Foundations, Auxiliary Organizations and other Parent-Teacher Associations The relationship between booster clubs, foundations, parent-teacher associations, auxiliary organizations and student organizations is often confusing.
+Booster Clubs, Foundations, Auxiliary Organizations and other Parent-Teacher Associations

+The relationship between booster clubs, foundations, parent-teacher associations, auxiliary organizations and student organizations is often confusing.
 Student organizations are legally considered part of the school district and/or community college, but booster clubs, foundations, auxiliary organizations and other parent organizations are not.
 These nonstudent organizations are established to support the school district or community college and its students, and they may raise funds and donate these funds to the district or purchase items with their funds for donation or assistance to the district; however, they are separate legal entities.
-Funds raised by booster clubs, foundations, auxiliary organizations or parent-teacher groups should not be deposited into or commingled with the funds or bank accounts of the student organization or the district; rather, they should be deposited into the organization's own bank account.
-These organizations can donate funds to the ASB, but once they have done so, the ASB decides how to use the funds, following district policy, procedures and applicable laws.
+Funds raised by booster clubs, foundations, auxiliary organizations or parent-teacher groups should not be deposited into or commingled with the funds or bank accounts of the student organizations can donate funds to the ASB, but once they have done so, the ASB decides how to use the funds, following district policy, procedures and applicable laws.
 It is critical that student groups and parent groups keep their activities and funds separate even though they are supporting the same students.